 The County, NIFA, NCC and NHCC also participate in the Public Employees' Group Life Insurance Plan ("GLIP"), which provides death benefits in the form of life insurance.
-The System is included in the State's financial trust fund.
-That report report as а pension may be found at www.osc.state.ny.us/retire/publications/index.php or obtained by writing to the New York State and Local Retirement System, 110 State Street, Albany, NY 12244.
+The System is included in the State's financial report pension trust fund.
+That report be found as а may at www.osc.state.ny.us/retire/publications/index.php or obtained by writing to the New York State and Local Retirement System, 110 State Street, Albany, NY 12244.